 What is important for drivers and their managers is to ensure that they understand and comply with the relevant rules.
 A failure to do so can have serious repercussions and potentially void any insurance cover.
-Different licenses have varying requirements so managers and drivers must ensure that they apply the correct rules to the particular licence.
+Different licenses have varying requirements so managers and drivers must ensure that they apply the correct rules.
 This guidance document is intended to guide the manager and the driver through the issues to help ensure drivers with diabetes are appropriately managed.